-In many projects, multiple sources of funding may mean the projects must meet both the Fair Housing and Section 504 new construction requirements.
-Where two or more accessibility standards apply, the Project Owner is required to follow and apply both standards to obtain Maximum Accessibility.
+In many projects, multiple sources of funding may mean the projects must meet both the "Fair Housing" and "Section 504" new construction requirements.
+Where two or more accessibility standards apply, the Project Owner is required to follow and apply both standards so that maximum accessibility is obtained.

-HUD has provided the following examples illustrating how these requirements would apply:
+HUD has provided the following "examples" illustrating how these requirements would apply:

-- A project building with an elevator constructed with HUD program funding would be required to have 5% of its dwelling units meet the Section 504 accessibility requirements.
-The remaining 95% of its units would be required to comply with the Fair Housing requirements. - A newly constructed 100 unit two story garden apartment development with no elevator construction with HUD program assistance with half (50) of its dwelling units on the ground floor and half (50) on the second floor, would be required to have 5 of its ground floor dwelling units built to comply with Section 504 accessibility requirements and the remaining 45 ground floor dwellings built to comply with the Fair Housing Act design and construction standards. - A development consisting entirely of multistory rental townhouses constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements of the Fair Housing Act.
-However, it would still have to meet the Section 504 5% accessibility requirements.
+- A project building with an "elevator" constructed with HUD program funding would be required to have "5%" of its dwelling units meet the Section 504 accessibility requirements.
+The remaining "95%" of its units would be required to comply with the Fair Housing design and construction requirements. - A newly constructed 100-unit two story garden apartment development with "no elevator" construction with HUD program assistance with half (50) of its dwelling units on the ground floor and half (50) on the second floor, would be required to have "5" of its ground floor dwelling units built to comply with Section 504 accessibility requirements and the remaining "45" ground floor dwellings built to comply with the Fair Housing Act design and construction standards. - A development consisting entirely of "multistory rental townhouses" constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements of the Fair Housing Act.
+However, it would still have to meet the Section 504 "5%" accessibility requirements.